Candidates Defeated In Recall Effort Deliver Remarks On Election Results

 “As for what’s next for myself, I’m gonna take the time to talk to not only my family, but my supporters and figure out the best steps here in the coming weeks to continue to be a fighter, to continue to serve our great state because California is worth fighting for, don’t you think, guys?”
 Faulconer said.

-Businessman John Cox, who took to the campaign trail with a big bear and traveled across the state in a bus, also said the struggle is not over.READ MORE: How Did CBS News Project The California Governor Recall Failed?
+Businessman John Cox, who took to the campaign trail with a big bear and traveled across the state in a bus, also said the struggle is not over.READ MORE: Gov. Gavin Newsom Addresses Recall Election Win From Sacramento

 “This state has to improve.
 This state has to change.
 This state has to meet its obligations to provide an opportunity to everyone of its citizens, not just the rich or connected like Gavin Newsom.
 I’m not going to quit.
 I’m going to keep active.
 We’re going to see what happens in this recall.
 I sincerely hope the voters of this state make a strong statement today, that they want change and that we’ll have new leadership in Sacramento,” Cox said.